-Lanthanide-based coordination polymers (CPs) have received great attention due to their tuneable structures and excellent luminescent properties.
+Lanthanide-based coordination polymers (CPs) have received great attention due to their tuneable structures and excellent luminescence properties.
 However, limited by the stability and micro/nanoscale morphology, a very small number of lanthanide-based CPs have been used for photonic applications.
-Herein, we present the synthesis of Eu-based CPs (compound 2) with highly regular one-dimensional (1D) microrod morphology by in-situ structure transformation from compound 1.
-Moreover, the Eu-based CPs microrods have excellent stability and high photoluminescence quantum yield (PLQY), and the distance-dependent PL spectra also proves which exhibits typical characteristics of photoactive waveguides with low optical-loss coefficient (0.00894 dB μm-1) during propagation.
-These intriguing behavior not only extend the research field of optical waveguides through lanthanide-based CPs, but also provides an opportunity for further application in optical communication systems.
+Herein, we present the synthesis of Eu-based CPs (compound 2) with highly regular one-dimensional (1D) microrod morphology by in situ structure transformation from compound 1.
+Moreover, the Eu-based CP microrods have an excellent stability and a high photoluminescence quantum yield (PLQY), and the distance-dependent PL spectra also exhibited typical characteristics of photoactive waveguides with a low optical-loss coefficient (0.00894 dB μm−1) during propagation.
+These intriguing behaviors not only extend the research field of optical waveguides through lanthanide-based CPs, but also provide an opportunity for further application in optical communication systems.